jbr-ai-labs/lipophilicity-prediction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+**Lipophilicity Prediction with Multitask Learning and Molecular Substructures Representation**
+*Machine Learning for Molecules Workshop @ NeurIPS 2020*

+Lipophilicity is one of the factors determining the permeability of the cell membrane to a drug molecule.
+Hence, accurate lipophilicity prediction is an essential step in the development of new drugs.
+We introduce a novel approach to encoding additional graph information by extracting molecular substructures.
+By adding a set of generalized atomic features of these substructures to an established Direct Message Passing Neural Network (D-MPNN) we were able to achieve a new state-of-the-art result at the task of prediction of two main lipophilicity coefficients, namely logP and logD descriptors.
+We further improve our approach by employing a multitask approach to predict logP and logD values simultaneously.
+Additionally, we present a study of the model performance on symmetric and asymmetric molecules, that may yield insight for further research.

+The figure below shows the overall network architecture of our method named StructGNN.

 ![product-screenshot](imgs/WorkshopModelBW.png)

-Code for "Lipophilicity Prediction with Multitask Learning and Molecular Substructures Representation" paper.

-Machine Learning for Molecules Workshop @ NeurIPS 2020

-### Structure of repository
+### Structure of this repository

+There are 3 main folders:

 1. [Jupyter Notebooks with EDA, data preprocessing, predictions analysis](notebooks/)
 2. [Data files](data/)
 3. [Scripts for models training](scripts/SOTA)

-### Built With
+This repository was built with the help of

 * [OTGNN original repo](https://github.com/benatorc/OTGNN)
 * [Junction Tree original repo](https://github.com/benatorc/OTGNN)